-Every chart created with think-cell has an associated datasheet, except for the Gantt Chart, that offers a calendar instead.
+Every chart created with think-cell has an associated datasheet.
 The datasheet is opened by double-clicking the chart or by clicking the Open Datasheet button that appears when the chart is selected.
 The datasheet also opens immediately when a new chart is inserted.

 think-cell uses a customized Microsoft Excel sheet for data input, which you can use in the same way as regular Excel.
 You can use all the same shortcut keys, you can enter formulas instead of numbers, and so forth.
 But of course you can also use an Excel file as a data source (see Excel data links).

 To insert or delete a row (or column) you can use the respective buttons in the toolbar of the datasheet.
 The standard buttons for undo and redo and cut, copy and paste are available as well.

 The think-cell datasheet alternatively supports entry of absolute or relative values.
 The distinction between the two types of data is made by the Excel cell formatting.
 You can always toggle the interpretation of a column’s data with the button.